greenmap/ogm-archived/trunk/sites/all/modules/patched/README.txt

 Patches have also been applied to Drupal core for this site.
 See CHANGELOG.txt in the site document root for details.

+gmap module:
+  - small patch to views handler which allows passing macro settings from the og node so that map has correct centre & zoom level; see gmap/gmap_plugin_style_gmap.patch (TODO: submit to drupal.org)

 recaptcha module:
   - properly pass the language code pt-BR to the reCAPTCHA API http://drupal.org/node/356348